virt-viewer remote access tricks

 If you wanted to open up the right ports on your server’s firewall and are sending all traffic via a secure connection (eg VPN), you can drop the +ssh and use –direct to connect directly to the hypervisor and VM without port forwarding via SSH.

-5 Responses to virt-viewer remote access tricks
+5 thoughts on “virt-viewer remote access tricks

 Thank god for you posting this.
 I was following along the RHEL 8 configuring and managing virtualization document and the command they had was the same except it included the -d option, but I couldn’t get it to work like that.
 This works just fine, thank you.

-5. P. Chandra says:
+2. P. Chandra

 I tried this and not about to get it running on my rocky linux.
 I am using kvm+libvirt on one of the machines with a rocky install to run a bunch of VMs.
 I have another rocky linux install on a different machine where I tried using this to view the consoles of the VMs running on the other machine, but it fails saying that there are “No running virtual machine found”.
 Do I need to change something in the qemu/KVM on the machine running the virualization?
 Thank you for your help